tuteco/jupyter_datascience_pyspark/README.md

 ```
 Base for this docker image is the [jupyter-pyspark-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-pyspark-notebook)

-We have extended the image for use with AWS and incuded some Jupyter Lab extension already:
+We have extended the image for use with AWS and included some Jupyter Lab extension already.
+Check out our [cookiecutter template](https://github.com/tuteco/cookiecutter-jupyter-aws-docker) to get a jump start,
+including some instructional examples.

 ## Python Packages added
 - [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - python library for AWS api